Jackson County, Tennessee: History

 Jackson County was created by an act of the Tennessee General Assembly on November 6, 1801.
 It was the 18th county established in the state.
 It was formed from part of Smith County plus Indian lands.
 The name honors Andrew Jackson, who by 1801 had already served as a U.S. Congressman and Senator from Tennessee, a Tennessee Supreme Court justice, and a colonel in the Tennessee militia.
 He became more widely known as commander at the Battle of New Orleans and as the seventh President of the United States.

 In the 1790s, an Army outpost named Fort Blount was built 10 mi west of Gainesboro on the Cumberland River, in what is now western Jackson County.
 Fort Blount was an important stop for travelers on Avery's Trace.
 Williamsburg, a town developed around the fort, served as the Jackson County seat from 1807 to 1819.
 The county's early records were all lost in a disastrous courthouse fire on August 14, 1872.

 The 1970 Movie "I Walk The Line" starring Gregory Peck was filmed in Gainesboro and Jackson County.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 320 sqmi, of which 308 sqmi is land and 11 sqmi (3.5%) is water.

+Unlike most of Tennessee, small parts of far northern Jackson County drain into Jennings Creek outside of the Sun Belt due to a past error surveying the northern border of Middle and East Tennessee.
+The Sun Belt is defined by the Kinder Institute as being south of 36°30'N latitude, which was intended to be the northern border of Tennessee and is the actual northern border of West Tennessee.